xindixu/xindixu.space-v2/src/assets/markdown/Debugging.md

 // Correct syntax and the program executes, but this gives the wrong answer
 ```

-## Process of Elimination
+### Process of elimiation
 1. by function
 2. start from the middle of the block

-## Code to check intermediate values and types
+### Code to check intermediate values and types
 - `console.log()`
 - `console.clear()`
 - `console.log(typeof ...)`
   - 6 primitive data types:
     - Boolean, Null, Undefined, Number, String, and Symbol
-  - 1 mutatable data:
+  - 1 mutatble data:
     - object

-## Common errors
+### Common errors
 - misspelling, miscapitalization...
 - unclosed brackets
 - mixed usage of single and double quotes
-- assignment operator & equality operator
+- assigment operator & equality operator
 - missing parenthesis after a function call
 - arguments passed in the wrong order
 - off by one errors (OBOE) for indexing